 Our current facilities include:

-- Twelve operating theatres, including our first fully integrated theatre, which opened in 2016, allowing the team to provide a more streamlined surgical offering
+- 14 operating theatres, including three fully integrated theatre allowing the team to provide a more streamlined surgical offering

 - Cardiac catheter lab, for minimally invasive procedures in the heart

 - We have the largest specialist paediatric intensive care unit (including NICU, PICU and CICU) in Europe

 - Surgery facilities for Gamma Knife, a non-invasive treatment for brain lesions.
 This technology is provided in partnership with University College Hospital (UCH).

 The Department of Radiology at GOSH provides a comprehensive range of diagnostic imaging and interventional radiology services using the latest technology.